oslokommune/okctl/userdocs/src/application/upgrading.md

+TL;DR: To upgrade an application, download newest okctl, run `okctl apply application` and do a manual diff to get the updated values.

 Sometimes newer versions of okctl updates the way `okctl apply application` works.
 For example, the latest okctl version may create an application with better health checks than the old version.